lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 tags: functional, types, reason, reasonml
 ---

+When learning a new language, it's great to have the opportunity to write a small module and be able to integrate it with a real world application.
+Fortunately, one of the main objectives of the ReasonML team is smooth JS integration, so let's see if it delivers!

 ## The Project

 Let's start with an existing React application.
 [Here's the code](https://github.com/lucasmreis/learning-reasonml/tree/master/part-2), and [here's the working app](https://simple-deck-example.netlify.com/).
-The app "creates" a deck of cards using [this great open API](http://deckofcardsapi.com/), and then the user can draw three cards at a time using a button.
-The cards are drawn flipped, and they flip when clicked.
+The app "creates" a deck of cards using [this great open API](http://deckofcardsapi.com/), and then, the user can draw three cards at a time using a button.
+The cards are drawn face down, and turn face up when clicked.

-I think this project is interesting because it has some key real world features: global and local state handling, and remote data fetching both on startup and user interaction.
-In this post I'll integrate ReasonML code in three different ways: first a function (the one we [wrote in the first part](http://lucasmreis.github.io/blog/learning-reasonml-part-1/)), then a stateless React component, and then a stateful React component.
+This project is interesting because it has some key real world features: global and local state handling, and remote data fetching both on startup and user interaction.
+In this post I'll integrate ReasonML code in three different ways: first with a function (the one we [wrote in the first part of this series](http://lucasmreis.github.io/blog/learning-reasonml-part-1/)), then with a stateless React component, and finally with a stateful React component.

 ## Having ReasonML Files In A JS Project

 We want our workflow to be as simple as possible.
-I like the idea of creating `.re` files throughout the project where I need them, and automatically compile them to `.bs.js` files in the same location.
+I like the idea of creating `.re` files throughout the project where I need them, and automatically compiling them to `.bs.js` files in the same location.
 To achieve that, let's first install `bs-platform` to [our react application](https://github.com/lucasmreis/learning-reasonml/tree/master/part-2) with npm:

 ```
 $ npm install --save-dev bs-platform